 Before traffic signs are placed, municipalities will commission an engineering study to gauge its necessity and usefulness in a particular location.
 After all, no one would want to travel roadways where signs are placed haphazardly and without just cause.
 Doing so would eventually cause some drivers to fail to respect the traffic signs, possibly causing traffic incidents instead of preventing them.

-Going back to their overall purpose for a moment, road traffic signs in Colorado are placed for the purpose of warning drivers and maintaining a steady traffic flow; inconsistent messaging would make that difficult (if not entirely impossible) in a highly mobile society with motor vehicle operators travelling unfamiliar regions every single day.
+Going back to their overall purpose for a moment, road traffic signs in Colorado are placed for the purpose of warning drivers and maintaining steady traffic flow.
+Inconsistent messaging would make that difficult (if not entirely impossible) in a highly mobile society with motor vehicle operators traveling unfamiliar regions every single day.

 - Warning Signs: Warning signs are bright yellow and serve to warn drivers of such things as merging traffic, railroad and bicycle crossings and traffic signals ahead.